Washington Forms Online - DIY Family Law Forms

 Authored By: Northwest Justice Project - CLEAR Intake Line

 To do anything in a family law case, you need the right form.
-Washington Forms Online interviews will help you fill out the forms you need and give you helpful instructions on what to do next.
+The guided interviews on Washington Forms Online help you fill out the forms you need, with clear instructions on what to do next.

 What is a Washington Forms Online interview?

-Washington Forms Online on Washington LawHelp asks you questions and uses your answers to fill out forms.
+It is a program on Washington LawHelp.
+Washington Forms Online asks you questions and uses your answers to fill out forms.
 (Similar to popular tax preparation software.)
 The interviews work best on a desktop computer, laptop, or large tablet.
 You can use a mobile phone, but it is harder on a phone.

 How do I get my forms?